 - Significant cost savings and a positive ROI: Several financial analyses have shown significant cost savings, positive ROI, and economic benefits from the program.

-- Cost savings: The New York City Department of Health and Mental Hygiene estimated the following cost savings to the city per 100 families served by the Nurse-Family Partnership: $29,500 due to a reduction in pregnancy-induced hypertension; $38,500 due to a reduction in child abuse and neglect cases; $11,584 due to a reduction in emergency department visits; and $133,000 to $440,000 due to a decline in language delays at 21 months.8 The Pacific Institute for Research & Evaluation estimates that the program reduced Food Stamp costs by 11 percent and Medicaid costs by 9 percent in Memphis.9
+- Cost savings: The New York City Department of Health and Mental Hygiene estimated the following cost savings to the city per 100 families served by the Nurse–Family Partnership: $29,500 due to a reduction in pregnancy-induced hypertension; $38,500 due to a reduction in child abuse and neglect cases; $11,584 due to a reduction in ED visits; and $133,000 to $440,000 due to a decline in language delays at 21 months.8 The Pacific Institute for Research & Evaluation estimates that the program reduced Food Stamp costs by 11 percent and Medicaid costs by 9 percent in Memphis.9

 - Positive ROI: The Washington State Institute for Public Policy found that the Nurse–Family Partnership generated a $2.88 return per dollar invested.
 A RAND Corporation analysis estimated that the program was associated with a $5.70 return per dollar invested.8 The Prevention Research Center for the Promotion of Human Development at the Pennsylvania State University found that the program generated a $3.59 return per dollar invested in Pennsylvania.10

 - Estimated average economic benefit: The Prevention Research Center for the Promotion of Human Development at the Pennsylvania State University estimated an average economic benefit of $4,782,976 per community served, based on the program's significant likelihood to reduce crime, reliance on public assistance, substance abuse, and child abuse rates and to increase test scores, high school graduation rates, and employment opportunities.
-The estimated potential economic benefit statewide amounts to $119,574,400 from the 25 programs that serve 3,200 families across the state.10
+The estimated potential economic benefit statewide amounts to $119,574,400 from the 25 programs that serve 3,200 families across the State.10

 - Additional analyses under way: Studies are currently under way to evaluate the program's effectiveness in several other countries and to gauge the impact of program enhancements designed to address the needs of women experiencing interpersonal violence and to increase program participation.
 Studies to develop strategies to increase client participation and retention and analyses are being conducted in partnership with the Children's Hospital of Philadelphia to examine differences in implementation and outcomes across communities implementing the model in Pennsylvania.